Sankardev: Gangmau

 Biswa Singha began his activities to remove the Bhuyans from power in the western part of the Brahmaputra valley in 1509.
 Furthermore, the Bhuyans in the Bordowa area picked up a quarrel with their Kachari neighbours, and when attacked, Sankardev advised the Bhuyans to move, which brought to an end the independence of this group of Bhuyans.
-Sankardev and his associates first crossed the Brahmaputra river in 1516–17 and settled first at Singari and finally at Routa; and when Viswa Singha advanced towards Routa, Sankardev moved to Gangmau in the Ahom kingdom in 1527.
+Sankardev and his associates first crossed the Brahmaputra river in 1516–17 and settled first at Singari and finally at Routa; and when Viswa Singha advanced towards Routa, Sankardev moved to Gangmau in the Ahom kingdom in 1527 (after the fall of Chutia kingdom).
+(Note: Baniprasanna Misra, however, questions the traditional chronology of Sankardev's life and places his migration to the north bank at approximately 1525, followed by a short stay at Gangmau before his final settlement at Dhuwahat.)
 At Gangmau, they stayed for five years, where Sankardev's eldest son Ramananda was born.
 At Gangmau, he wrote the drama Patniprasad.
 He lived alone at a place named Gajalasuti out of dissatisfaction with some relative.
 He penned the play there.

 Dhuwahat

 While at Gangmau, the Koch king Biswa Singha attacked the Ahoms.
 The Bhuyans fought for the Ahoms, and the Koch king was defeated.
-Due to the unsettled situation at Gangmau S the anka, the rdev next moved to Dhuwahat, near Ahatguri in present-day Majuli, washed away by the Brahmaputra in 1913.
+Due to the unsettled situation at Gangmau, Shankardeva next moved to Dhuwahat, near Ahatguri in present-day Majuli, washed away by the Brahmaputra in 1913.
 The Bhuyans were settled here by the Ahoms with land and estate, Hari, Sankardev's son-in-law, became a Saikia, and his cousin Jagatananda, grandson of J, received a title 'Ramarai'.
 At Dhuwahat, he met his spiritual successor Madhavdev.
-Madhavdev, a sakta, got into a religious altercation with his brother-in-law, R amadas, who had recently converted to Vaishnavism.
+Madhavdev, a sakta, got into a religious altercation with his brother-in-law, Ramadas, who had recently converted to Vaishnavism.
 Ramadas took him to Sankardev, who, after a long debate, convinced him of the power and the efficacy of Ekasarana.
-The acquisition of Madhavdev, with his talent in poetry, singing and dedicationnewfoundew-found religion and guru, was a significant event in the Ekasarana history.
-At Dhowbei, he managed to attract wider attention and popularity, and he initiated many others into his religion.
+The acquisition of Madhavdev, with his talent in poetry, singing and dedication to his new-found religion and guru, was a significant event in the Ekasarana history.
+At Dhuwahat, he managed to attract wider attention and popularity, and he initiated many others into his religion.

 The popularity of Ekasarana and the conversion of people alarmed the priestly Brahmins, who reacted with anger and hostility.
 Sankardev tried to diffuse their hostility—by meeting with them at the house of his relative Budha-Khan and asking his Brahmin antagonists to install a wooden idol of Jagannath, called Madan-Mohan, at his religious seat.
-(Sankardev left this idol hanging on a tree when he took flight from Dhuwahat, and it was rescued years later by Vamshigopaldev and installed at Deberapar-sattr.).
+(Sankardev left this idol hanging on a tree when he took flight from Dhuwahat, and it was rescued years later by Vamshigopaldev and installed at Deberapar-sattra).
 The Brahmins finally complained to the Ahom king, Suhungmung (1497–1539), who summoned Sankardev to his court for a debate with them.
 Sankardev was able to convince the king that he was not a religious rebel and a threat to the social order, and the charges against him were dropped.
 The hostility, nevertheless, continued.